mvolkmann/blog/src/rust.md

 }

 fn main() {
-    // Alternate approach, not getting values from Cargo.toml file:
+    // The code below gets some values from the Cargo.toml file.
+    // To supply those values in the code here, use the following:
     // let matches = App::new("clap-demo) // next line preferred
     // let matches = App::new(crate_name!()) // gets from Cargo.toml
     //     .about("This demonstrates the use of clap.") // next line preferred